sanctuarycomputer/welding/README.md

 Must Have

+- [ ] Finish counter-cached Revisions
 - [ ] Textarea color should be the same
 - [ ] https://twitter.com/tszzl/status/1551702792850460673
 - [ ] CSS for Code Blocks
-- [ ] Move to BaseNodeFragment for Related Nodes and local cache
 - [ ] Keep styling table

 ---